-With drive, determination and lots of fundraising and hard work, Crossover Liss Youth Drop In Centre was finally opened in May 2006.
-At first it only opened for a couple of sessions a week – for three hours on a Tuesday and a Thursday with young people of all ages being allowed in at the same time.
-There was a Manager, but the sessions were mainly run for free by willing and lovely volunteers – who just wanted the young people to have somewhere to hang out safely – where they weren’t bothering anyone else.
-It was important to these people that the Young People of Liss had somewhere to call their own.
+Crossover was opened in May 2006 and at first it only opened for a couple of sessions a week – for three hours on a Tuesday and a Thursday with young people of all ages being allowed in at the same time.
+A Manager was appointed and sessions were mainly run, for free, by volunteers who just wanted the young people to have somewhere to hang out safely, where they weren’t bothering anyone else.
+It was important to those running Crossover that the young people of Liss had somewhere to call their own.

-Crossover is now open on a Monday to Thursday with 6 sessions a week split into different age groups.
+Crossover has grown in the past eleven years and is now open four evenings a week (Monday to Thursday) with 7 sessions a week (plus a tennis session in the local recreation area) split into different age groups.
 Different sessions cater to different needs of age groups with a mixture of targeted work, craft, cooking, fun and games.
-There are still lots of the original volunteers and Trustees on board who all give up their free time for no pay just to ensure that Crossover remains open for the young people of Liss.
-All of these people are committed, along with the Manager and the small team of part time paid staff, to ensuring that any young people who come to Crossover have a friendly, secure place to drop in, where they are valued as individuals and can grow to their full potential.
-There is always a warm supportive atmosphere and Young People have, over the years, come to us with their worries and their triumphs.
-We have helped where we can or passed them on to someone that can help.
-We have also celebrated their successes too.
+There are currently seven Trustees and over twenty volunteers who offer their free time to ensure that Crossover remains open for the young people of the area, at no charge.
+The team running Crossover (Trustees, Manager, Volunteers, Youth Workers and administrative staff) are committed to ensuring that any young people who come to Crossover have a friendly, secure place to drop in, where they are valued as individuals and can grow to their full potential.
+There is always a warm supportive atmosphere and young people bring their worries and their triumphs to Crossover and they are helped and/or praised as appropriate.
+In situations where the young person requires assistance that Crossover cannot provide, they are passed on to someone or another organisation who can help.

-We know we are successful because lots of kids have come back (once they have become too old for us) and thanked us for giving them a chance or helping them out, or just for being there.
-We are proud of what we do at Crossover and believe that we are a very valuable part of the local community.
-Further, both the police and Parish Council have noted that Youth Crime in Liss has dropped significantly since the opening of Crossover.
+Many young people who have reached the final year of Crossover (19 years of age) and moved on in the world have re-visited Crossover years later and thanked us for giving them a chance or helping them out, or just for being there.
+Crossover is proud of what it achieves and it is a very valuable part of the local community.
+Furthermore, both the Police and the Parish Council have noted that anti-social behaviour in the area has dropped significantly since the opening of Crossover.